aaron1rcl/tvs_regression/README.md

 <br>
 Doing inference on this type of problem can be really challenging.
 Typical regression models require a fixed alignment between cause and effect.
 To model this problem, we'd need to assume that the effect occurs after some fixed time 't' which can be inferred from the data.
 There are a number of models that allow us to do this.
 However, there is a significant issue with these models.
-If there is any uncertainty in the parameter 't' (t changes or is noisy) the effect will be signicantly attentuated.
+If there is any uncertainty in the parameter 't' (t changes or is noisy) the effect will be significantly attenuated.
 <br>
 <br>
-Consider the simple examle below where the effect of the input is 1, we can see this clearly in the picture.
+Consider the simple example below where the effect of the input is 1, we can see this clearly in the picture.
 The observed input is given by the red line, the blue line is when the effect actually occurs.
 The first effect happens 1 time point after the input.
 The second effect happens at the same time as the input.
 A fixed time delay isn't valid in this case because the time shifts differ.
 <br>
 <br>